Mrs Cashin and Mrs Fox

 At Fairmeadows, we believe that providing engaging, fun and interactive phonics lessons is the key to successful and enthusiastic readers and writers.
 We have adopted the Monster Phonics scheme that uses fun characters to help the children engage with their learning, make connections and as a result make rapid progress with both their reading and writing.

-Nursery, Reception and Year 1 are taught discrete daily phonics lessons.
+Nursery, Reception, Year 1 and Year 2 are taught discrete daily phonics lessons.
 Each lesson focuses on a new phoneme (sound) whilst recapping and revisiting those previously taught.
 Lessons are based around a variety of games and tasks that help the children to engage and embed new learning into the long-term memory.
 Learn more about Monster Phonics below.

 As well as a range of learning through discussion in class, pictures, songs and other spoken activities we also have the full range of Monster phonics reading books in school.
 From Reception Black Cats in Stage 1, to complex stories suitable for advanced readers at Stage 10 in Year 2, the scheme closely aligns children's phonological awareness with these letters and sounds in print.